makersacademy/takeaway-challenge/MY_README.md

 I would like to receive a text such as "Thank you!
 Your order was placed and will be delivered before 18:52" after I have ordered
 ```

-My program has three classes with different methods living on them:
+My program has three classes:

 * Restaurant class